 - 1. Students are responsible for their own health care.
 Students who are ill are encouraged to stay home rather than attend class / clinical.
-This will promote rest for the ill student and prevent the spread of the illness to others in the class. - If a student needs to make an appointment with his/her private physician, she/he must schedule the time so that it does not conflict with the scheduled class or clinical experience. - 3.
+This will promote rest for the ill student and prevent the spread of the illness to others in the class. - 2.
+If a student needs to make an appointment with his/her private physician, she/he must schedule the time so that it does not conflict with the scheduled class or clinical experience. - 3.
 Students are not allowed to discuss personal medical problems with physicians or any staff personnel on the assigned unit. - 4.
 For the safety of the student and client in the clinical area, nursing faculty must be notified of student pregnancy and/or other health conditions.
 Weatherford College and VN faculty are not responsible for a student's health. - 5.
 Certain health conditions may require a Clinical Activity Release before the student will be allowed to return to the program.
 If the condition prevents the student from participating fully, she/he will not be allowed to return to clinical until the physician has released the student to full duty.
 There are no accommodations for the light duty.
 If this release is in excess of the allowable absences, the clinical grade will be adversely affected.
-See instructors for required release form. - 6.
+See instructors for required release form.
+The student must be able to fulfill clinical objectives and clinical learning outcomes in addition to having a full medical release. - 6.
 Due to the sometimes-stressful nature of the health care environment, students should be aware that Weatherford College offers student counseling, free of charge, through Student Services.